Sohair63/namaz/README.md

 # Namaz
-[namaz](https://aladhan.com/prayer-times-api) API wrapper in Ruby.
+[namaz](https://aladhan.com/prayer-times-api) ruby gem is an API wrapper.
 Namaz is aladhan.com wrapper in ruby to use REST API that is open for public use.
-The API only supports the GET method and returns JSON.

 ## Installation